sonia-kwak/sonia-kwak.github.io/src/pages/escapista/index.md

     <img src="./semanticmap.png"/>
 </jumbo> -->

-I drew inspiration from an overlap between adventure magazines, Scandinavian and Japanese design, which can be seen from the moodboard below.
+We drew inspiration from an overlap between adventure magazines, Scandinavian and Japanese design, which can be seen from the moodboard below.
 Scandinavia is the birthplace of the original Slow TV shows, and I've learned they have a design tradition of minimalism, subdued colors, geometric typography and high usage of photography laid out in assymetric grids.

 <jumbo>
     <img src="./moodboard.png"/>